mithrandie/csvq/docs/_posts/2006-01-02-control-flow.md

   0 is the default.

-A Exit statement stops statements execution, then terminates the executing procedure without commit.
+Exit statement stops statements execution, then terminates the executing procedure without commit.

 ## TRIGGER ERROR
 {: #trigger_error}